battery-degradation-prediction/battery_degradation_prediction/README.md

 # User Stories

 ### Informed Consumer

-The User, being a proud owner of a cellular device and somewhat technologically inclined, is looking to purchase a new phone with the the longest lasting battery life.
-The user is proficient at navigating websites, but doesn’t have a any kind of technical background in battery science and/or engineering.
-Therefore, the user is looking for a simple interface that allows them to select a phone model(s) (i.e., battery chemistrie(s)), and it will output an estimated “lifetime” (i,e. cycle number) of the phone battery.
+The User, being a proud owner of a cellular device and somewhat technologically inclined, is looking to purchase a new phone with the longest lasting battery life.
+The user is proficient at navigating websites, but doesn’t have any kind of technical background in battery science and/or engineering.
+Therefore, the user is looking for a simple interface that allows them to select a phone model (i.e., battery chemistry), and it will output an estimated “lifetime” (i.e., cycle number) of the phone battery.

  - Interfaces with software
      - Selects Chemistry of phone battery